 For his main course my companion chose the Gaeng Kio Waan Gai

 a soupy stew with chicken and vegetables in a curry sauce with coconut milk and basil.
 Out came a covered soup tureen with a large mound of jasmine rice on a separate plate.
 This dish was a Thai version of chicken soup - that my grandmother never envisioned.
 All the dishes on the menu can be tweaked to your taste.
 Dishes with chicken can be made with tofu (veggie) or, for another 10 shekels, Entrecote beef.

 This dish is marked "spicy" on the menu which turned out to be an understatement.
 As he ate tears ran down his face.

 He balanced the spicy dish by spooning some of the rice into the soup mixture, combining the jasmine flavor of the rice with the flavors of the soup.
 With tears rolling down his cheeks I would have thought that he was suffering but the opposite was the case.
 He enjoyed every last bite of this dish.

 At eLuna we know desserts.
 With respect, most Asian

-restaurants buy the desserts from the same third-party supplier and once you have tried one, no need to go back again.
-Perusing the online menu my eyes fell on the Mango Sticky Rice dessert.
+restaurants buy the desserts from the same third party supplier and once you have tried one, no need to go back again.
+Perusing the online menu while my companion continued with his main course, my eyes fell on the Mango Sticky Rice dessert.
 That's a dessert? bring it on!

 Location: Kapao is a corner restaurant on the first floor above ground.
 An escalator will take you up one flight or take the glass elevator up from the underground parking. . .